procf/colloids-setup/07-Accessing-Discovery.md

 cd /work/props
 ```

-If you do not have permission to access this directory contact RC Help.
+**If you do not automatically have permission to access this directory contact RC Help.**

 After you get access to `/work/props` you can create your own folder for your projects
 ```bash